mysterioustrousers/MYSShared/README.md

-objc-shared
+MYSShared
 ===========

-A submodule that includes objc code that will more than likely be used in any objc project we do.
+A submodule that includes objc code that will more than likely be used in any Mysterious Trousers objc project.